slideloft/new-docs/issuing-assets/publishing-asset-info.md

 # publishing-asset-info

-import { CodeExample } from "components/CodeExample"; import { Alert } from "components/Alert";

 When you issue an asset, it’s crucial to provide clear information about it represents.
-On Stellar, you do that by linking your issuing account to a home domain, publishing a `stellar.toml` file on that domain, and making sure that file is complete.
+On Bantu, you do that by linking your issuing account to a home domain, publishing a `bantu.toml` file on that domain, and making sure that file is complete.

 The most successful asset issuers give exchanges, wallets, and potential buyers lots of information about themselves in order to establish trust.
-More information in your `stellar.toml` will mean:
+More information in your `bantu.toml` will mean:

 * Your asset gets _more_ exposure, and is listed on _more_ exchanges
 * Your asset holders are _more_ confident in you and the assets you issue.
 * Your project will most likely be _more_ successful!

-The Stellar ticker, which is the source of market data for sites like CoinMarketCap, only includes assets with valid `stellar.toml` files.
-Trading interfaces like StellarX, Stellarport, and StellarTerm and wallets like Lobstr and Solar use `stellar.toml` files to populate their listings, and to decide if and how to present assets to their users.
-Any and all ecosystem integrations that allow for interoperability — from federation to in-app deposit and withdrawal — rely on information in your `stellar.toml` detailing your Stellar setup.
+The Bantu ticker, which is the source of market data for sites like CoinMarketCap, only includes assets with valid `bantu.toml` files.
+Trading interfaces  use `bantu.toml` files to populate their listings, and to decide if and how to present assets to their users.
+Any and all ecosystem integrations that allow for interoperability — from federation to in-app deposit and withdrawal — rely on information in your `bantu.toml` detailing your Bantu setup.

-Completing your `stellar.toml` is not a step you can skip.
+Completing your `bantu.toml` is not a step you can skip.

-## What is a stellar.toml?
+## What is a bantu.toml?

-The `stellar.toml` file is a common place where the Internet can find information about your organization’s Stellar integration.
-You write it in TOML, a simple and widely used configuration file format designed to be readable by both humans and machines, and publish it at `https://YOUR_DOMAIN/.well-known/stellar.toml`.
+The `bantu.toml` file is a common place where the Internet can find information about your organization’s Bantu integration.
+You write it in TOML, a simple and widely used configuration file format designed to be readable by both humans and machines, and publish it at `https://YOUR_DOMAIN/.well-known/bantu.toml`.

-That way, everyone knows where to find it, anyone can look it up, and it _proves_ that the owner of the HTTPS domain hosting the stellar.toml claims _responsibility_ for the accounts and assets listed in it.
+That way, everyone knows where to find it, anyone can look it up, and it _proves_ that the owner of the HTTPS domain hosting the bantu.toml claims _responsibility_ for the accounts and assets listed in it.

-Using a [`set_options`](../start/list-of-operations.md#set-options) operation, you can link your Stellar account to the domain that hosts your `stellar.toml`, thereby creating a definitive on-chain connection between this information and that account.
+Using a [`set_options`](../start/list-of-operations.md#set-options) operation, you can link your Bantu account to the domain that hosts your `bantu.toml`, thereby creating a definitive on-chain connection between this information and that account.

-## How to complete your stellar.toml
+## How to complete your bantu.toml

-Stellar Ecosystem Proposals are open protocols for building on top of Stellar, and the very first SEP, aptly named [SEP-1](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md), specifies everything you could ever want to include in a `stellar.toml` file.
+Bantu Ecosystem Proposals are open protocols for building on top of Bantu, and the very first SEP, aptly named [SEP-1](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0001.md), specifies everything you could ever want to include in a `bantu.toml` file.
 This guide, which is targeted toward asset issuers, won’t cover the `Validator Information` section \(that’s covered in the [Run a Core Node section](../run-core-node/index.md)\), and may omit some details relevant to your use case.

-The goal here is to walk through the sections of [SEP-1](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md) that directly relate to asset issuers, so you should use this guide in conjunction with that SEP to make sure you complete your `stellar.toml` correctly.
+The goal here is to walk through the sections of [SEP-1](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0001.md) that directly relate to asset issuers, so you should use this guide in conjunction with that SEP to make sure you complete your `bantu.toml` correctly.
 The four sections we’ll cover:

 * General Information
 * Organization Documentation